-318 319 Evaluation of plants devoted to traditional soapmaking in Sudanese region (Katiola and Dabakala) of Côte d'Ivoire showed a limited number of plants involved.
-Ethnobotanical studies conducted with methods similar to ours have an inventory of sixty fifteen wild edible fruit in the region of Seguela (Ambe, 2001), and forty two medicinal plants used by rural residents of (Mehdioui and Kahouadji, 2007).
+Evaluation of plants devoted to traditional soapmaking in Sudanese region (Katiola and Dabakala) of Côte d'Ivoire showed a limited number of plants involved.
+Ethnobotanical studies conducted with methods similar to ours have an inventory of 75 wild edible fruit in the region of Seguela [3], and 42 medicinal plants used by people in rural Morocco [9].
 The low number of plants species in this study (33) could be explained either by the restriction of our study area (traditional soap making), the tendency of people (mostly young) to shift away from traditional practice in benefits of modernity, and the reduction of plant resources in the study zone.

 Regarding plant organs, the seeds and almonds used for the fat extraction seems to be satisfactory, because these organs are renewable following a regular physiological cycle.
 Their harvest does not affect the physical integrity of the plants.
 On the other hand, the almost exclusive use of stem (trunk and branches) for potash manufacture is particularly worrying.
 Indeed, many plants are often completely slaughtered and incinerated to obtain a good amount of ash, thus potash.
 This method of harvest puts in danger the survival of exploited plants species.
-According to Cunningham (1996), there is a clear relationship between the traveled portion of the used plant and the effects of harvesting on its existence.
-The use of buttresses of Ceiba pentandra in potash manufacture was also reported by Tra Bi (1997) in populations living to the neighbourhoods of the classified forests of Haut-Sassandra and Scio (West of Côte d'Ivoire).
+According to Sælemyr [10]. there is a clear relationship between the traveled portion of the used plant and the effects of harvesting on its existence.
+The use of buttresses of Ceiba pentandra in potash manufacture was also reported by Tra Bi [11] in populations living to the neighbourhoods of the classified forests of Haut-Sassandra and Scio (West of Côte d'Ivoire).
 It was noted that the exploited species are primarily spontaneous, from the savannah.
-Mehdioui and Kahouadji (2007) explain that the extensive use of local species is due to the proximity of these plants.
+Several authors have explained that the extensive use of local species is due to the proximity of these plants [9, 12].
 The limited number of plants used as source of fat (7 of 33 species) might suggest a limitation of oleaginous species in the environment, their ignorance by the people.
 The difficulties of extracting vegetable oil could also justify the neglect of women with respect to the oleiferous species.
 This would explain the fact that many oleiferous species quoted in the literature and in the region have not been reported by informants.
 It is obvious that the valuation of these unused resources can contribute to reduce the present pressure on species already exploited, but also to help traditional soap makers to preserve this ancestral practice.
 Among the oil crops in the region, Carapa procera is the most preferred and used in soapmaking.
-The best quality of soaps made from oil of this plant and its non-use of this oil for food (because of its bitterness) as well as its therapeutic uses seem to support this preference.
+The best quality of soaps made from oil of this plant and it's the non-use of this oil for food (because of its bitterness) as well as its therapeutic uses seem to support this preference.